Campus and Buildings

 Spes Unica Hall, a 68,464 square-foot Academic building, opened in the fall of 2008.
 The building accommodates eighteen state of the art classrooms with wireless Internet throughout the building, the Center for Spirituality, the Center for Women’s Intercultural Leadership, the Career Crossings Office, and the Center for Academic Innovation.
 It also houses the Departments of Business Administration and Economics, English, Global Studies (including Anthropology), History, Humanistic Studies, Institutional Research and Assessment, Philosophy, Political Science, Psychology, Religious Studies, Social Work, and Sociology, and the Interdisciplinary Programs of Environmental Studies, Gerontology, Gender and Women’s Studies, Intercultural Studies, and Justice Education.
 Students can socialize and study in the many open lounge areas or the café.
 The reflection room located on the second floor provides a beautiful reflective space for students.

 The Student Center, an 82,100 square-foot structure built in 2005, provides a common meeting place for students, faculty, and staff and encourages participation in co-curricular activities to promote spiritual, personal, social, and educational growth.
-The center includes the Vander Vennet Theatre, Campus Ministry, the Office of Inclusion and Equity, Rice Commons, the 1844 Grill, graduate student lounge, meeting rooms, a large atrium with a sculptured water wall, the Office of Residence Live, and Housing, the Office of First Year Experience, the Office of Student Involvement and Multicultural Services (SIMS) which includes the Blue Mantle, the SMC Observer, the Student Government Association and other student organizations, 1st Source Bank, the Office for Civic and Social Engagement, a resource center for Campus Ministries, food services offices, Anthony Travel, and document services.
+The center includes the Vander Vennet Theatre, Campus Ministry, the Office of Inclusion and Equity, Rice Commons, the 1844 Grill, graduate student lounge, meeting rooms, a large atrium, the Office of Residence Live, and Housing, the Office of Student Involvement and Multicultural Services (SIMS) which includes the Blue Mantle, the SMC Observer, the Student Government Association and other student organizations, 1st Source Bank, the Office for Civic and Social Engagement, a resource center for Campus Ministries, and food services offices.
 The Shaheen Bookstore is located on the north side of the building.
 The Student Center is the entrance for the Noble Family Dining Hall.

 Murphy’s Café—With its heathly, made to order menu and a tasty variety of fresh fruit smoothies, Murphy’s Café is a popular place for a post-workout snack, grabbing fair trade coffee with friends, or enjoying a meal.
+Murphy’s Cafe offers a full menu of healthy options designed to power your workout or study session, including made-to-order smoothies, flatbreads, crepes, wraps, rice bowls, and much more.
+Murphy’s is part of Freshens, a healthy, sustainable “fresh casual” concept offering food inspired by fresh ingredients.
+Guests can choose from a variety of ingredients to create vegetarian, gluten free and plant-based meals.
+Freshens is committed to food with a purpose, and as such, will only serve ingredients that mirror these values.
 Visitors can eat in or sit outside on the patio.
 The Café plate ware is made of biodegradable material to help keep the carbon footprint of our campus down.

 The Noble Family Dining Hall features “Ultimate Dining,” an integrated, contemporary, customer-focused, residential dining program.
 While the focus is on quality food, the integrated approach touches all phases of the food service operation from delivery methods to food ordering, labor, and merchandising.
 The result is professional, restaurant-quality menu items prepared with state of the art equipment in a spectacular facility.

 Several teams within the Information Technology Department (IT) provide technology support services to the campus community.
-These include: Instructional Technology and Media Services, Administrative Computing, User Support (including the SMC HelpDesk, ResNet and Cluster Support), and Network Systems Support.
+These include: Administrative Computing, Instructional Technology, and Technical Support Services (which includes the Helpdesk, ResNet, computer clusters and classrooms, and networking).

 Saint Mary’s College believes that living on campus gives students the opportunity to be fully engaged in academic and student life and to exercise adult freedoms responsibly with professional and peer support.
 A diverse community full of various viewpoints, goals and styles prepares students for future relationships, diverse careers and living in a dynamic global society.